pflanze/copycat/doc/intro.md

 ## Fuel

 The interpreter runs on a limited (but possibly very high) amount of fuel.
-Each program step costs one unit of fuel for its evaluation.
+Each program evaluation step costs one unit of fuel.
 When fuel reaches zero, evaluation stops (aborts) with an exception.
 This exception can be trapped with `try`.
 As mentioned in the section on exceptions, currently failing programs (regardless of whether they